 It is a singular interest of Berlin Byzantine Studies, in accordance with the future-oriented concept of institutional strategy of the Freie Universität Berlin, to effectively integrate the ongoing research of the chair of Byzantine Studies into the regular curriculum for students.
 Through this research-orientated teaching, our students and the students of neighboring disciplines will be actively introduced to the questions of ongoing research projects in an interdisciplinary manner.

 Therefore, we regularly offer ‘research internships’ that undergraduate students may attend as well as masters students.
 It is the goal of our efforts to introduce the students as early as possible to the methods and approaches of this future-orientated teaching at one of the best network universities in Germany.
-Another characteric of a sustainable combination of research and teaching at Berlin Byzantine Studies is the conceptualization and successful application of the teaching project “Digitalizing Philology – Corpus Coranicum Christianum”.
+Another characteric example of a sustainable combination of research and teaching at Berlin Byzantine Studies is the conceptualization and successful application of the teaching project “Digitalizing Philology – Corpus Coranicum Christianum”, which has been prepared in a teacher-student collaboration from the beginning to the moment of the – successful – application.
 It directly integrates the research into the regular teaching curriculum.
-On all levels, we represent this interaction between researchers and students.
+On all levels, we represent this interaction between researchers and students!

 For more information about our undergraduate program in Byzantine Studies, please visit our page on the platform OSA.
 For an up-to-date glimpse at the key areas of research at Berlin Byzantine Studies as well as at the courses being offered we invite you to visit our website.
 On our website you can also find information about our projects and current activities for our students and those who are interested.

 If you have any questions or suggestions, please don’t hesitate to contact us at email@example.com.
 Whether it be students or guests – we look forward to meeting you!